This is my review of the IHG Rewards Club Mastercard credit card.

 Any other benefits?

-You can see the benefits of being a Gold member here.
-It is not worth much in theory (no free breakfast, no room upgrade, 10% points bonus) but some hotels do give holders some recognition and it should give you some priority when the hotel decides who gets the room overlooking the bins.
+You can see the benefits of being an IHG Rewards Club Gold Elite member here.
+It is not worth much in theory (no free breakfast, no room upgrade, 10% points bonus) but some hotels do give holders recognition and it should give you some priority when the hotel decides who gets the room overlooking the bins.
 Status members also receive a choice of 500 bonus points or a free drink and snack at European IHG properties.

-Your on-going points from using the card WILL count towards IHG Rewards Club status and thus your progression from Gold to Platinum.
+Your on-going points from using the card count towards IHG Rewards Club status and so will speed up your progression from Gold to Platinum Elite.